 A common misconception is that when the sun feels hot outside is when you have to apply sun protection with the fear of getting skin cancer behind everyone’s mind.
 Yeah, that is not a wrong thing to think of but protecting your skin from the sun is much bigger than you think.
 There is a lot to be informed about.

-In this article, you will learn all about sunscreens and sunblock, the best sunscreens to apply for a different use and SPF levels.
+In this article, you will learn all about sunscreens and sunblock, the best sunscreens to apply for different use and SPF levels.

-What Is The Difference Between Sunscreen And Sunblock
+Difference Between Sunscreen and Sunblock

 Both formulations work to protect your skin against sun damage but they work differently.
 While sunblock is designed to shield your skin away from the UVB, sunscreens are designed to protect your skin against UVA rays.